In 2 Infinity Admin

 2D orbital geometry

 Examining the shapes of each sub-orbital reveals even more startling geometry.
 S-Orbitals are the only type that are completely spherical.
-Dividing the Sphere into two equal lopes is often referred to as dumbbells, which is the shape of P-Orbitals.
+P-Orbitals divide the Sphere into two equal lopes, one up and one down.
 The pattern continues as the lobe divides again to form the cross-shaped D-Orbitals.
-This process appears to follow a simple pattern driven by a process of division.
-But when it comes to the F-orbitals they fall into a hexagonal arrangement.
+Thus far this process appears to follow a simple pattern, driven by a process of division.
+However, when it comes to the F-orbitals the pattern stops, and instead the electrons fall into a hexagonal arrangement.

 Orbitals and Dimensions

-Whilst the reason for this seems to have been overlooked by current Atomic Theories, geometry offers a simple solution.
-We can map the configuration of different sub-orbitals in accordance with conventional geometric laws that govern the expansion of dimensional space:
+Whilst the reason for this geometric pattern can be extrapolated from complicated Schrödinger equations, geometry does offers a far simpler solution.
+We can map the configuration of different sub-orbitals in accordance with conventional geometric laws that govern the expansion of dimensional space, from zero to 2D:

 - The dot exhibits zero dimension (0D).